Valdosta State Blazers football

-The Valdosta State football team represents Valdosta State University in football.
+The Valdosta State Blazers football program represents Valdosta State University in American football.
 The Blazers are a member of the Gulf South Conference (GSC) in NCAA Division II.
-Valdosta State University has had a football team since 1981.
+Valdosta State University has had a football team since 1982.
 The Blazers play in Bazemore–Hyder Stadium in Valdosta, Georgia, which has a capacity of 11,249.
 The stadium is also the home of the historical Valdosta High School Wildcats.
 The Blazers have won a total of four Division II National Championship titles (2004, 2007, 2012 and 2018).